yogidevendra/docs/docs/configuration.md

 Platform supports changes to an application at multiple stages.
-Application design parameters (attributes and properties) can be changed at launch time via the job configuration file and during runtime via the `dtcli` tool or using the REST webservice calls.
+Application design parameters (attributes and properties) can be changed at launch time via the job configuration file and during runtime via the `apex` tool or using the REST webservice calls.
 Support for runtime changes is critical for operability as it enables changes to a running application without being forced to kill it.
 This is a critical need for streaming applications and a significant difference from map-reduce/batch